Alternatives

 Everyone receives a card showing the same location (casino, school, submarine) — except the spy, who gets nothing.
 Players ask each other questions, trying to figure out who the spy is while the spy tries to figure out the location.

-Like Mafia because: One person is hiding in a crowd.
+Like Werewolf because: One person is hiding in a crowd.
 Different because: The spy is actively gathering information, not just deflecting.

 Deep Games (1–3 hours)